 Providing wound care services in Northwestern Ontario is both complex and challenging.
-These challenges include a higher rate of lower-limb amputations, a geographically dispersed population, and limited access to specialized care.
+These challenges include a higher rate of lower-limb amputations, a geographically dispersed population, and limited access to specialised care.
 The Regional Wound Care Program led by St. Joseph’s Care Group in Thunder Bay, Ontario has made significant improvements in the delivery of wound care services through the implementation of a single-entry model enabled by Novari Health central intake and referral management technology.
-In partnership with Novari Health, the Northwest has been leading the province in centralized wait list management.
-This white paper provides an overview of the original state of wound care management in the region, the implementation of the centralized wait list management system, and the benefits of the Novari technology.
+In partnership with Novari Health, the Northwest has been leading the province in centralised wait list management.
+This white paper provides an overview of the original state of wound care management in the region, the implementation of the centralised wait list management system, and the benefits of the Novari technology.

 Introduction: Challenges to Wound Care Management in Northwestern Ontario

 The Northwest is home to 256,000 people dispersed across a landmass comparable to France, with a diverse population that includes both urban, rural and remote communities.
 This unique landscape presents substantial hurdles in providing accessible and equitable wound care services for all residents.

 Lack of Specialised Services:

 One of the primary challenges in Northwestern Ontario is the limited availability of advanced practice clinicians in wound care.
 Many communities lack wound care specialists, such as nurses, physicians, and other healthcare professionals.
 This shortage results in travel burdens and delays for specialised care and, consequently, suboptimal outcomes for clients suffering from complex and chronic wounds.